Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/tutorials/sign-and-verify.md

 ![Converter](https://bigearth.github.io/bitblog/assets/verify-cashaddr.png)

-You can share this message, address and signature w/ anyone and they can verify that you are the owner of that address.
+You can share this message, address and signature with anyone and they can verify that you are the owner of that address.

 ### Verify a message